 - Casual: as this name suggests, casual furniture is cozy, comfortable, yet still functional.
 It also often makes use of patterns and plaids.

-(You might also love this: 10+ Bright Living Room Ideas to Update Your Family Space)
+(You might also love this: Unique Industrial Living Room Ideas You Have to Consider)

 Point #6: Material and Fabric